lyndon025/playtested/src/content/article/2023-08-16-retro-top-down-roguelite-shooter-and-waifus--first-impressions---burst-space.md

 ---
-title: "Retro Top-Down Roguelite Shooter and Waifus | First Impressions - Burst Space"
+author: lyndonguitar
+category: Review
-description: "Released on Android, currently only for the Philippines region, Burst Space introduces players to intense bullet-hell like battles, abilities experimentation, and the opportunity to collect and customize their waifu Einherjar warriors."
+description: Released on Android, currently only for the Philippines region, Burst Space introduces players to intense bullet-hell like battles, abilities experimentation, and the opportunity to collect and customize their waifu Einherjar warriors.
+featured: false
 pubDate: 2023-08-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "burst-space"]
+tags:
-featured: false
+- taptap
+- burst-space
-thumb: ""
+thumb: ''
+title: Retro Top-Down Roguelite Shooter and Waifus | First Impressions - Burst Space
 ---

 Released on Android, currently only for the Philippines region, Burst Space introduces players to intense bullet-hell like battles, abilities experimentation, and the opportunity to collect and customize their waifu Einherjar warriors.